Professional practice

 Ruth has extensive experience of both obtaining and resisting applications for injunctive relief be they freezing, search, anti-suit, confidentiality club, receivership or other orders, and whether made in support of proceedings in this jurisdiction or elsewhere.
 She also regularly advises on the mechanics and operation of such orders, and the availability of committal proceedings.

-Examples of the injunctive cases in which Ruth has been instructed include:
+Most cases in which Ruth is engaged involve an injuctive element.
+However, examples of the injunctive cases in which Ruth has been instructed include:

 Atlantica Holdings Inc v Samruk-Kryzna JSC [2019] EWHC 319 (QB) Instructed to resist examination under Letters of Request issued to obtain evidence in support of US proceedings concerning, inter alia, the restructuring of JSC BTA Bank of Kazakhstan.